paulinagonzalezc/location-smart-drive/README.md

   Before installing the dependencies, the virtual environment must be activated:

   On Windows: python -m vent <path>
-  On macOS and Linux: source venv/bin/activate
+  On macOS and Linux: source venv/bin/activate OR source venv/Scripts/activate

   3. Install dependencies: With the virtual environment activated, you can now install the dependencies using the requirements.txt file: